 Principal Yonah Acosta was a very welcome addition in another last-minute cast change.
-He played the Nephew – the enigmatic stranger that accompanies the rather odd magician Dr Drosselmeyer to the party and captures Clara’s heart – with a genuine, gentlemanly ease.
+He played the Nephew (the enigmatic stranger that accompanies the rather odd magician Dr Drosselmeyer to the party and captures Clara’s heart) with a genuine, gentlemanly ease.
 For me, the great appeal when watching Yonah Acosta dance is his Cuban fieriness and bold, manly stage presence.
 His movements are big, broad and powerful (despite his relatively compact stature), his turns are sharp and swift and you really get the sense that every step has purpose, drive and meaning for him.

-Junior Soloist Katja Khaniukova brought an incredibly lyrical softness to the role of Clara.
+Junior soloist Katja Khaniukova brought an incredibly lyrical softness to the role of Clara.
 Her feather-light landings from gravity-defying grand jeté leaps are achieved thanks to beautiful articulation of her feet, working through every inch of the pointe shoes that they are encased in to muffle any sound as they touch down upon the stage.

-The glorious thing about Nutcracker is that there are so many opportunities for the whole Company to shine.
+The glorious thing about Nutcracker is that there are so many opportunities for the whole company to shine.
 English National Ballet always produces stunning Snowflakes and, once again, I found myself utterly mesmerised by their pristine spinning, sliding and swirling patterns.
 Wafting arm movements depict the initial flutters of the snowstorm, before the temperature seems to drop and ice-sharp instances of stillness creep in – only for the Snowflakes to resume drifting around, seemingly swept up in another gust of chilly wind.
 Goosebumps are guaranteed during this segment!

 Similarly, the Waltz of the Flowers was simply sublime.
 The music alone is heavenly.
 With the addition of the corps de ballet girls in hues of rosy-pink, each partnered by a dignified danseur, the whole spectacle is breathtaking.
 These blossoms unfold in perfect synchrony, weaving in and out of each other expertly while executing Eagling’s challenging choreography.

-Isabelle Brouwers (Artist of the Company) with Emilio Pavan (Soloist) and Tiffany Hedman (First Artist) with Vitor Menezes (Artist of the Company) as the Lead Flowers were “blooming” marvellous, leading the bouquet with style and vigour.
+Isabelle Brouwers (artist of the company) with Emilio Pavan (soloist) and Tiffany Hedman (first artist) with Vitor Menezes (artist of the company) as the Lead Flowers were “blooming” marvellous, leading the bouquet with style and vigour.

 The narrative of this particular Nutcracker, set in a world of Edwardian elegance, sees Clara battle with her Nutcracker against the Evil Mouse King.
 The next thing she knows, her Nutcracker transforms into a handsome fellow who looks strangely like Dr Drosselmeyer’s nephew and she finds herself falling in love.
-It is slightly disconcerting that the Nutcracker and Nephew swap and change throughout the production – and I do miss there being a Sugar Plum Fairy (Clara simply dances the role herself, partnered by the Nephew).
+It is slightly disconcerting that the Nutcracker and Nephew swap and change throughout the production – and I do miss the presence of a Sugar Plum Fairy (Clara simply dances the role herself, partnered by the Nephew).
 Nonetheless, the characters are well-conceived and English National Ballet’s dancers’ superlative storytelling should keep even the slowest spectator up to speed.

 Rather than visiting a Kingdom of Sweets, as in other versions, this production has Clara and her Nutcracker take a ride in a hot air balloon and land beside a magic puppet theatre.
 Dancers from all around the world then burst into life and leap out of the puppet theatre.
 Their efforts inspire and invigorate the Nutcracker, helping good triumph over evil and ensuring that the Evil Mouse King is vanquished once and for all.